We are searching for

 Hints The Vehicle Is From Out of State

 Again, criminals aren't the brightest.
 Sometimes scammers in a title washing scheme will forget to remove any signs the vehicle could be from another state.
 Stickers are a common giveaway; by checking the car's exterior carefully, see if you can find any stickers from out of state sports teams or businesses.
-While this isn't necessarily a guarantee the car title has been washed, it could be an indication that you should check more closely.
+While this isn't necessarily a guarantee of a car washed title, it could be an indication that you should check more closely.

 There can also be physical remnants of different environments left behind on a vehicle.
 For example, if you are purchasing a vehicle in Washington, finding sand inside the car should definitely raise your suspicions.